DPL: Depth-only Perceptive Humanoid Locomotion via Realistic Depth Synthesis and Cross-Attention Terrain Reconstruction: Introduction

 To address these challenges, we present a unified framework for perceptive humanoid locomotion that combines structured terrain reasoning with end-to-end reinforcement learning.
 Compared with the prior terrain reconstruction-based bipedal locomotion method~\cite{duan2024learning}, our proposed approach is designed to operate under noisy, partial, and self-occluded depth perception, without relying on global localization.
 The framework integrates three key components.
 First, a \textit{terrain-aware locomotion policy with blind backbone} leverages pre-trained elevation-based priors to guide locomotion learning without requiring vision input at runtime.
 Second, a \textit{multi-modal cross-attention transformer} reconstructs local terrain geometry from noisy first-person depth images and proprioceptive state history.
 Third, a \textit{realistic depth images synthetic method} synthesizes realistic sensor observations using ray casting with self-occlusion-aware geometry and noise modeling, significantly narrowing the domain gap between simulation and reality.
-Unlike our similar work~\cite{duan2024learning}, the depth images generation module allows us to fine-tune the humanoid robot walking policy end-to-end based on the pre-trained policy, rather than just for data collection.
-This will further reduce the impact of real-world errors in terrain reconstruction networks.
+Unlike prior work~\cite{duan2024learning}, which utilizes synthetic depth primarily for offline data collection to train a decoupled reconstruction module, our approach fully integrates the depth synthesis pipeline into the reinforcement learning loop.
+This design enables end-to-end fine-tuning where the locomotion policy interacts directly with the reconstructed results rather than grounded height maps, thereby allowing the agent to learn robust behaviors that explicitly adapt to perception-induced errors and latency during the training phase.

 We evaluate the proposed framework on a full-sized humanoid robot across a variety of challenging scenarios, including slopes, stairs, gaps, and uneven outdoor surfaces.
 Our system demonstrates robust and agile locomotion in both simulation and the real world, even under strong perception degradation.